pyne/pyne/docs/pyapi/spatialsolver.rst

     3. BC input file
     4. Quad file (optional)

-Here is a brief description of how each should be formatted.
+Here is a brief description of how each should be (or is) formatted.

   (1.)
 XS file: